Skip to main content

 Frequently Asked Questions

-Filcher is a simulation game.
+Filcher is a simulation game with mystery theme.

 Filcher is available on PC and Windows.